deepaksood619/deepaksood619.github.io/docs/python/others/flask/others.md

 close_dbchecks if a connection was created by checking ifg.dbwas set.
 If the connection exists, it is closed.
 Further down you will tell your application about theclose_dbfunction in the application factory so that it is called after each request.

-## In a web application, each request should have its own db connection.
-So yourget_driverfunction should create a connection and close that connection when it is finished (in a finally clause)
+In a web application, each request should have its own db connection.
+So your get_driver function should create a connection and close that connection when it is finished (in a finally clause)